 Many of us are guilty of squeezing too many physical activities and recreational sports into the weekend to make up for a lack of exercise during the week.
 But these strenuous exercises can often lead to harm when the body isn’t prepared for vigorous bursts of activity.

 In spring and summer, the number of weekend warrior injuries increases dramatically, especially among men ages 30-50.
 Following are the five most common weekend warrior injuries.

 Muscle strains (hamstrings)

 Injuries to the hamstring muscles in the back of the thighs are very common in all levels of athletic activity.
 They account for about 29% of all lower extremity injuries and can be the cause of major pain in the back of the thighs and buttocks.

 An acute hamstring injury can be the result of strenuous participation in football, soccer, rugby, basketball, track and field, and gymnastics but can also happen as the result of a fall or other accident.
 If you experience sudden pain and/or weakness at the back of your thighs, you need to seek medical attention immediately.
-Specialists at the USC Sports Medicine Center at Keck Medicine of USC in Los Angeles treat sports-related injuries with customized care and minimally invasive procedures.
+Specialists at the USC Epstein Family Center for Sports Medicine at Keck Medicine of USC in Los Angeles treat sports-related injuries with customized care and minimally invasive procedures.